Share

 Robots as companions

-Robots can offer emotional support to patients through simple activities such as conversing to them.
+Robots can offer emotional support to patients through simple activities such as conversing with them.

 Robotic exoskeletons

 Robotic exoskeletons can serve as rehabilitation tools for patients with severe injuries such as spinal cord injuries.
-They can help disabled patients in regaining their mobility.
+They can help disabled patients regain their mobility.

 The need for robots in hospitals is growing amid an ageing population, dwindling healthcare workforce, and increasing chronic diseases.
 The Covid-19 pandemic has accelerated the development of robotics in the healthcare setting.